SysCV/idisc/docs/DATA.md

 ## Prepare datasets

-Disclaimer: Argoverse and DDAD are still under revision.
-Disclaimer: the code works for tarballs with both data and splits in it.
+Warninig: the code works for tarballs with both data and splits in it.
 For instance, NYU comes as a zip file, we suggest to re-comprress it, with split files, as tarball.

 Before training, the data need to be unzipped in the ``<BASE-PATH>/datasets`` If your folder structure is different, you may need to change the corresponding paths in the config files.